See in Glossary platform. For a description of the general Player settings, see Player settings.

 |Preloaded Assets||Set an array of Assets for the player to load on startup.

-To add new Assets, increase the value of the Size property and then set a reference to the Asset to load in the new Element box that appears.
+To add new Assets, increase the value of the Size property, then set a reference to the Asset to load in the new Element box that appears.

-When Unity builds your game or application, the Unity Linker process can strip unused code from the managed dynamically linked libraries used in the project.
-Stripping code can make the resulting executable significantly smaller, but can sometimes mistakenly remove code that is actually used.
+When Unity builds your app, the Unity Linker process can strip unused code from the managed DLLs your Project uses.
+Stripping code can make the resulting executable significantly smaller, but can sometimes accidentally remove code that is in use.
+For more information about these options, see documentation on Managed code stripping.

 Select what type of logging to allow in specific contexts.